daeken/QuestCompanions/Readme.md

     def get_user(id):
         ...

-Make sure that you handle fine-grained authentication in your own handlers.
+Make sure that you handle fine-grained authorization in your own handlers.